-The principal aim of Religious Studies, Philosophy and Ethics at The Bishop of Winchester Academy is to affirm, encourage and challenge pupils on their understanding, attitudes and values.
+The principal aim of Religious Studies at The Bishop of Winchester Academy is to affirm, encourage and challenge pupils on their understanding, attitudes and values.

 The subject is taught in an open, critical and empathetic manner in which the student can enquire and raise questions without always being given any firm or conclusive answers.
 There is never any question of imposing particular religious values or beliefs on the students, although the Christian values of education and of the Academy will be supported.
 Religious Studies is an essential part of all students’ education because:

 - It addresses the fundamental questions of life which affect us all.

 - It helps the student to develop their own beliefs and values.

 - It exposes the students to some of the greatest thinkers the world has ever known.